 Today, cancer care faces some of the biggest challenges we've seen.
-There are currently 3.5 million people living with cancer in the UK.
+Currently, there are almost 3.5 million people living with cancer across the UK.
 As this number rises, more and more people will struggle to access the care they need because of who they are or where they live.
 While a lot has changed since Macmillan's early days, one thing that never will is our commitment to demanding better care for everyone.